Leroy Chang

 Leroy Li-Gong Chang (張立綱 (Zhāng Lìgāng); January 20, 1936 – August 10, 2008) was a Taiwanese–American solid-state physicist.
 Born in China, he studied in Taiwan and then the United States, obtaining his doctorate from Stanford University in 1963.
-As a research physicist, he studied semiconductors for nearly 30 years at IBM's Thomas J. Watson Research Center in New York.
+As a research physicist, he studied semiconductors for nearly 30 years at the Thomas J. Watson Research Center in New York.
 This period included pioneering work on superlattice heterostructures with Nobel Prize-winning physicist Leo Esaki.

 In 1993, Chang moved from New York to Hong Kong, switching from industrial research into academia in anticipation of the 1997 transfer of the British colony to China.
 He was among the first wave of recruits to the Hong Kong University of Science and Technology.
 Over the following 14 years, he helped build the university's reputation in his roles as Dean of Science, Professor of Physics, Vice President of Academic Affairs, and professor emeritus.

 Honors bestowed on Chang included memberships of the National Academy of Sciences, the Chinese Academy of Sciences, and Academia Sinica—the national academy of Taiwan.
 Awards received included the International Prize for New Materials (1985), the David Sarnoff Award (1990), and the Stuart Ballantine Medal (1993).
 Chang's death in 2008 was marked with memorial services, and a symposium in his memory was held the following year.